Latest version of the app available: 5.4.1

 Push notifications are brief messages sent through your branded mobile app even when the app is not open and that your users see in the notification area or in the lock screen of their devices.
 This kind of notification is used by the Virtual Coach, a proactive learning coach in your platform, to notify learners about content that may interest them or about pending tasks to complete.
-For more info about Virtual Coach and how to activate it and its notifications, refer to this article.
-For further information about how your users can interact with the Virtual Coach, please refer to this article.
+More info about the Virtual Coach and how to activate the coach and its notifications and about how your users can interact with the Virtual Coach.

 In order to enable push notifications, flag the corresponding checkbox in the Push Notifications section in the Properties tab.
 Two fields will appear below: Project ID and Firebase Service Accounts Configuration File.

 In the first field, you will add the project ID, which refers to the project in Google Firebase (opens in a new tab).
 In the second field, you will need to upload the Firebase Admin SDK configuration json file.
 Remember that both these fields are mandatory.